 Oxford English School aims to provide teaching programs that embody the school vision, where children are encouraged to improve the nation by focusing on their education.
-This is accomplished by providing a wide range of class activities and student-centered lessons, using technological devices to enhance experiences, and differentiating learning activities to ensure students are being challenged to extend their knowledge, skills, and thinking ability, to become independent learners-being able to learn lifetime skills and providing the opportunity for students to think critically on different methods of solving their given task which is not usually the conventional methods, thereby encouraging and promoting creativity in problem solving.
-It is this high order teaching pedagogy in a cross circular syllabus with a focus on building English and Arabic language skills, assessing for learning and providing individual targets and feedback that will elevate our learners to the level that we wish them to be.
+This is accomplished by providing a wide range of class activities and student-centered lessons, using technological devices to enhance experiences, and differentiating learning activities to ensure students are being challenged to extend their knowledge, skills, and thinking ability, to become independent learners-being able to learn lifetime skills and providing the opportunity for students to think critically on different methods of solving given tasks which is not usually the conventional method, thereby encouraging and promoting creativity in problem solving.
+It is this high order teaching pedagogy in a cross circular syllabus with a focus on building English and Arabic language skills, assessing for learning and providing individual targets and feedback that will elevate our learners to the level that we wish them to be and beyond.

-Differentiation is expected, a good practice is shared and teaching and learning cater to each child in the school.
+Differentiation is expected, good practice is shared and teaching and learning cater to each child in the school.
 The school prides itself on the range of support programs that are provided in both English and Arabic throughout the school.

 Oxford English School aims to achieve four learning outcomes which are separately articulated through project work, and these are: knowledge application, communication, collaboration, and independent learning.
-While students learn to work in groups as in the class projects above, they will also learn independently through self-reflection and evaluation of their own work processes as they present assigned project work.
-The following are the learning outcomes for project work identified at OES:

-Students were able to acquire the
+|Knowledge Application||Students are able to acquire the

 ability to make links across different areas of knowledge and to generate,

-Students communicated their skills
+|Communication||Students communicate their skills

-Students acquired collaborative skills
+|Collaboration||Students acquire collaborative skills

 through working in a team to achieve common goals.

-Students were able to learn on their
+|Independent Learning||Students are able to learn on their